 The current transnational move in art production and art markets shows that the discipline of Art History is confronted with major challenges regarding the complex historical and contemporary migratory processes.
 It has to revisit its own parameters and concepts.
 Which theoretical concepts correspond to the procedural, performative, transnational and transcultural migration movements and their artistic reflections?
 How can art history be written by focusing on instability, exchange and cultural changeabilty, and not drawing on national parameters?

 Initiators of the research group were Prof. Dr. Burcu Dogramaci (Ludwig-Maximilian University, Munich, Germany) und Prof. Dr. Birgit Mersmann (University Basel, Switzerland/University of Cologne, Germany).

-If you are interested in active cooperation, please send us an email.
+If you are interested in active membership or cooperation, please get in contact via email.